100 Main Library Rm 4039

 • The Agreement and Certifications Form (page 3).
 This certifies that you are eligible to receive funding from National Endowment for the Humanities and Humanities Iowa.
 Have the organization’s authorized representative sign the form.

 Applicants are encouraged to consult with grants staff by email or telephone.
-For additional information on this or other funding opportunities, go to our web site at www.humanitiesiowa.org.
+For additional information on this or other funding opportunities, visit our Grants Overview page.